PermafrostDiscoveryGateway/viz-workflow/docker-parsl-workflow/README.md

 This directory contains all necessary files, except for input data, needed to execute the Permafrost Discovery Gateway visualization workflow with Docker, Kubernetes, and parsl for parallelization.

-This repository includes 2 scripts:
+The following 2 scripts can be run within a Docker container:
   1. `simple_workflow.py` - a simple version of the visualization workflow with no parallelization
   2. `parsl_workflow.py` - more complex workflow that integrates parallelization with parsl and kubernetes

-## Mounting a volume
+## Python environment

+Before executing either of these scripts, create a fresh environment with `conda` or `venv` and install all the requirements specified in the `requirements.txt` file with `pip install -r requirements.txt`

+## Persistent data volumes

 These scripts can be run locally on a laptop, _or_ on a server.
-Either way, you will have to mount a persistent volume because both scripts write  output:
+Either way, you will have to specify a persistent data volume because both scripts write the following output:
- - GeoPackage files in a `staging` directory
+ - GeoPackage diles to a `staging` directory
- - geoTIFF files in a `geotiff` directory
+ - geoTIFF files to a `geotiff` directory
- - web tiles in a `web_tiles` directory
+ - web tiles to a `web_tiles` directory
- - supplementary `csv` files
+ - supplementary `csv` files output by the visualization workflow
+ - a log file

 See the documentation in the [`viz-staging`](https://github.com/PermafrostDiscoveryGateway/viz-staging) and [`viz-raster`](https://github.com/PermafrostDiscoveryGateway/viz-raster/tree/main) repositories for further information about the output.

-The difference in _how_ you mount a persistent volume is different between the simple workflow to the parallel workflow.
-In the parallel workflow, the `parsl` config ingests the filepath for the persistent volume, instead of specifying it in the `docker run` command.
+_How_ you specify a persistent data volume to the container differs between the simple workflow and the parallel workflow.
+In the non-parallelized workflow, we specify the path to the directory of choice within the `docker run` command.
+In the parallel workflow, the `parsl` config ingests the filepath for the mounted persistent volume, and the volume must be configured beforehand.
+See details for these within the steps for each scipt below.

-## Python environment

-Before executing either of these scripts, create a fresh environment with `conda` or `venv` and install all the requirements specified in the `requirements.txt` file with `pip install -r requirements.txt`

 ## 1. Run `simple_workflow.py`: Build an image and run the container